Law Firm Excellence Podcast

 What happens when two 3-year attorneys at a white shoe firm decide that their world is ripe for disruptive innovation?
 Michael Moradzadeh and his partner set-up shop in a house in San Francisco and worked out of the basement, launching just a few months before the great recession hit hardest in 2008.
 Their firm has grown steadily ever since.
 Now, eight years later, it has over 50 attorneys and operates under a spherical model, designed to allow for an agile and dynamic team that works closely together to efficiently respond to client needs.

-When Sheela Murthy launched her firm in 1994, her husband Vasant Nayak, a digital artist, told her the Internet would change the world.
-He encouraged her to go online and share her knowledge freely.
-Despite initial doubts, she spent hours each day answering every immigration question posted on the 10,000-member Indian News Network.
+When Sheela Murthy launched her firm in 1994, she spent hours each day answering every immigration question posted on the 10,000-member Indian News Network.
 It didn’t take long until the phone started ringing and today, the firm has grown to nearly 100 employees.
 Sharing knowledge is embedded in the culture: Murthy.com is the world’s most visited law firm site.

 Gregory Seeley and his co-founding partner have built a 20-attorney firm with a diverse practice centered around the needs of small and medium-sized businesses and their owners.
 In 2014 it was named one of Northeast Ohio’s top workplaces by the Cleveland Plain Dealer.
 They launched the firm in 1978 with a core concept that was radical at the time: the client is always right and always the priority.
 Along the way, they compiled other guiding principles that Greg shared in this interview.